Asking Questions And Making Statements - The Building Blocks Of Conversation

 A statement might be an opinion or comment, or sharing something relevant that happened to you, or providing some information.

 - "Yeah, I love that show.
 I think this season's the best yet.
 I like how they've opened up the scope of the series."

-- "Oh wow, the band's lead guitar player has a really interesting style."
+- "Oh wow, the band's drummer has a really interesting style."

 - "I don't know why Steve doesn't just move in with Brian and Dan if he's having so much trouble with his current roommate."

 - (Opinion in the form of good-natured teasing) "Ha ha, you always get so worked up when you're talking about that movie."